 There’s nothing wrong with going with the tried and true methods — and a thank you note is a timeless classic.

 If hand-writing personalized thank you messages is feasible for your business, then it’s the best way to go.
-But for those businesses that don’t have the kind of time and resources that would require, a well-crafted thank-you email can work also.
+But if you don’t have the kind of time and resources that would require, a well-crafted thank you email can work too.

 When you’re writing your message, keep it simple.
 Be sure to: